jberes/ThumbnailBuilder/net-core/readme.md

 .ProducesProblem(StatusCodes.Status500InternalServerError);
 ```

 Finally, run your application with `app.Run();`.
-This completes the construction of your project using the Reveal BI SDK and the Reveal SDK Dom library.
-Remember to handle exceptions and errors appropriately to ensure your application runs smoothly.
+When you run the application, you'll see the default Swagger UI.
+You can test both the `/dashboards/names` and the `"/dashboards/{name}/thumbnail` APIs.
+Use one of the dashboard names, like `Healthcare` or `Marketing` to see the results in the Swagger UI.